Benson-D/foodie-love-frontend/README.md

 # Foodie Love - Frontend

 Foodie Love is a fullstack recipe web application.
 A user can create, and view recipe/grocery list.
-The frontend consist of React, TypeScript, and Material UI.
+The frontend consist of React, TypeScript, Redux, and MUI.
-The backend utilizes Node, Express, and PostgreSQL.
+The backend utilizes Typescript, Express, PostgreSQL, AWS S3, and Google OAuth2.

 - For more details on the backend documentation please click [here](https://github.com/Benson-D/foodie-love-backend)